Table of Contents

 Our plan was to simply get to Busan in the South of the country and pick up a ferry to Japan.
 We would have time to explore South Korea on the return journey a week or so later.

 We made our way via metro to Incheon Exchange Terminus where conveniently there was a bus to Busan within a few minutes (16:02) and arrived there 4.5 hours later at 22:30.
-We booked into the Kimchee Hostel for the night before taking the JR Beetle ferry to Fukuoka in Japan the next day which you can read about below:
+We booked into the Kimchee Hostel for the night before taking the JR Beetle ferry to Fukuoka in Japan the next day which you can read about in my Korea to Japan Ferry article.

 About the author: Steve Rohan, originally from England, has lived in China for over six years.
 He has lived in the frozen city of Harbin, the ancient capital of Luoyang and now resides in the tropical paradise of Sanya on Hainan Island.